Hidden Gems to Visit in Ballston Spa & Malta

 Discover the Village of Round Lake

 Located just to the south of Malta, this charming village, lined with Victorian houses and surrounded by nature, is named after the small, peaceful Round Lake.
 Start off the day (or stop by for an afternoon treat) at Leah's Cakery, a bakery, cafe, and cake shop located in a historic storefront on George Ave.

-Spend the afternoon kayaking or fishing at the Round Lake Preserve or go hiking or cycling on the Zim Smith National Recreation Trail, which runs straight through the village on its way from Ballston Spa to Halfmoon.
+Spend the afternoon kayaking or fishing at the Round Lake Preserve or go hiking or cycling on the Zim Smith National Recreation Trail, which runs straight through the village on its way from Ballston Spa to Mechanicville.
 You can also browse the Round Lake Library, which has been located in the historic Clark House (the first library building in Saratoga County) since 1897.
 Finish off the day with Continental cuisine at Lake Ridge, a small but acclaimed restaurant in the heart of the village.

-Round Lake also hosts annual events, crafters markets, and live performances.
-Attend a concert, theatrical performance, or art show at the Round Lake Auditorium, which dates back to the nineteenth century and houses the 1847 David Ferris Track Organ, the oldest and most sizeable three-manual organ in the country.
+In a typical year Round Lake also hosts annual events, crafters markets, and live performances.
+Round Lake Auditorium dates back to the nineteenth century and houses the 1847 David Ferris Track Organ, the oldest and most sizeable three-manual organ in the country.

 Want to get lunch or dinner at a unique spot that's a bit more hidden away?
 Try The Iron's Edge at the Ballston Spa Country Club!
 The restaurant is known as Ballston Spa's Best Kept Secret, and for good reason—it's out of the way at the Country Club, but has some of the best food in the area.
 With menu highlights including buffalo rangoons, flat-iron steaks, seared Atlantic salmon, and chicken & waffles, it's sure to be a hit with everyone in your group.